TrueNAS AppsTrueNAS Apps: Tutorials

 Installing the Syncthing Application

-Click on the widget to open the Syncthing details screen.
+Click Confirm then Agree to close the dialog and open the application details screen.

-Click Install to open the Install Syncthing wizard.
+Click Install to open the app installation wizard.

-Application configuration settings are presented in several sections, each explained below.
-To find specific fields click in the Search Input Fields search field, scroll down to a particular section, or click on the section heading in the navigation area in the upper-right corner.
+Application configuration settings are grouped into several sections, each explained below in Understanding App Installation Wizard Settings.
+To find specific fields begin typing in the Search Input Fields search field to show the section or field, scroll down to a particular section, or click on the section heading in the list of sections on the upper-right of the wizard screen.

 Install Syncthing Enterprise Screen

-If selected, Host Network binds to the default host settings programmed for Syncthing.
-If not selected you must enter your local network in CIDR format to the Syncthing Web UI.
+Select Host Network to bind to the default host settings programmed for Syncthing.
 See Network Configuration below for more information.

 Syncthing Enterprise Network Settings